egoossen/missing-assignment-report-generator/README.txt

 	(an Leaning Management System by Instructure, Inc.) and formats it for printing.
 Reports are sorted by student and missing assignments are sorted by due date for each student.
+The Generator can also make a report using an export from the Canvas gradebook.

 *Installation

-	Unzip all the files into the desired directory.
+	Unzip "Missing_Assignment_Generator.xlsm" into the desired directory.

 *Usage

 	-Generating a Report:
-		1) Use Canvas to generate a missing assignment report.
+		1) Use Canvas to generate a missing assignment report or start an export from the gradebook.
-		2) Save the report as a ".CSV" file (default) in an accessible location.
+		2) Save the file as a ".CSV" file (default) in an accessible location.
 		3) Open the Generator (Missing_Assignment_Generator.xlsm)
 		4) If prompted, enable content for this file.
-		5) Click "Import from CSV" and open the missing assignment report that you would like to format.
+		5) Click "Import from Missing Assignment Report" or "Import from Grade Book" and select the file from step 1.
+			Note: Importing from the grade book requires some extra steps that are indicated in the program.
 		6) Ensure that the report has the correct information.
 		7) Use Excel's "Print" feature to print the report.